avocado-framework/avocado/docs/source/WritingTests.rst

 Running multiple variants of tests
 ==================================

-In previous section we describe the params handling so let's have a look on how to produce them and execute your tests with different params.
+In the previous section we described how parameters are handled.
+Now, let's have a look at how to produce them and execute your tests with different parameters.

-The variants system is pluggable so you might use custom plugins to produce and feed avocado with your params, but let's start with the plugin called "yaml_to_mux", which is shipped with avocado by default.
+The variants subsystem is what allows the creation of multiple variations of parameters, and the execution of tests with those parameter variations.
+This subsystem is pluggable, so you might use custom plugins to produce variants.
+To keep things simple, let's use Avocado's primary implementation, called "yaml_to_mux".

-It accepts ``yaml`` or even ``json`` files where using ordered dicts to create a tree-like structure and storing the non-dict variables as parameters and using custom tags to mark locations as multiplex domains.
+The "yaml_to_mux" plugin accepts YAML files.
+Those will create a tree-like structure, store the variables as parameters and use custom tags to mark locations as "multiplex" domains.

 Let's use ``examples/tests/sleeptenmin.py.data/sleeptenmin.yaml`` file as an example:

 .. code-block:: yaml